Chocolate Chip Cookie Inventor: Ruth Wakefield (1903-1977)

 About Ruth Wakefield

 Ruth Graves was born in 1903 and grew up in Easton, Massachusetts.
-She continued her education at Framingham State Normal School of Household Arts.
-After graduation in 1924, she taught home economics at a high school in Brockton, Massachusetts, and also worked as a hospital dietitian.
+She intended to be a teacher and continued her education at Framingham State Normal School of Household Arts.
+After graduation in 1924, she taught home economics at a high school in Brockton, Massachusetts.
+She also worked as a hospital dietitian.

 The Toll House Inn

-In 1938, Ruth Wakefield with her cooking assistant Sue Brides, was experimenting with pecan drop cookie dough.
-The basic cookie recipe involved half white sugar and half brown sugar, and people loved it, but Ruth felt there could be interesting variations.
-She planned to melt baker’s chocolate and add it to the dough.
+In 1938, Ruth Wakefield along with her cooking assistant Sue Brides, was experimenting with pecan drop cookie dough.
+The basic cookie recipe involved half white sugar and half brown sugar, and people loved the mixture of sugars.
+Ruth knew there could be interesting variations.

 Word Spreads

 As Nestlé’s sales went up, the company began coming up with product changes to encourage more sales.
-The first effort was to pre-score the bars to make it easier for home cooks to use the ingredient.
+The first effort was to pre-score the bars to make it easier for home cooks to use the ingredient, but by 1940, Nestle began selling bags of actual chocolate chips.

 Toll House Cookies and World War II

-Sue Brides’s daughter remembers that in the 1940s, the interest in the cookies had just become huge.
+Sue Brides’s daughter remembers that in the 1940s, the interest in the cookies skyrocketed.
 As Massachusetts soldiers received cookie care packages from home, the Toll House Inn began receiving letters from all over the country.

 Peg Brides worked in the kitchen with her mom, helping to pack boxes of cookies for overseas.
 (To read about the difficulty of sending packages overseas during World War II, read about the 6888 Central Postal Battalion.)